 First thing to do was choose an operating system to run on the device.
+I used Gentoo for a bit but now I'm running Void Linux.
 I have pretty much no experience with Gentoo or any *BSD OS.
 So I Startpage-ed a little and settled on choosing between Gentoo or FreeBSD.
 If you read the first line of this blog, you already know what I went with.
 I installed Gentoo not in a traditional way (compiling kernel from source with USE flags, based) but I used an install script (cringe).
-I used Sakaki's gentoo-on-rpi-64bit (unmaintained) script but after the installation I found the (maintained) fork, which is what I should have been using.
+I used Sakaki's gentoo-on-rpi-64bit (unmaintained) script but after the installation I found the (maintained-ish) fork, which is what I should have been using.

-Now, we do the usual stuff when installing a new system, syncing repositories, updating preinstalled packages, installing docker, installing a good text editor (i.e. neovim), etc. The Pi-hole project provides a docker image which can be used on any OS.
-Following the Pi-hole installation guide, opening the necessary ports and running the docker container.
+Now, we do the usual stuff when installing a new system, syncing repositories, updating preinstalled packages (not like there were many to begin with), installing docker and docker compose, installing a good text editor (i.e. neovim), changing the shell and themeing it, setting up ssh keys, etc. The Pi-hole project provides a docker image which can be used on any OS.
+I used the project's quick start yaml script and created an executable shell script with

 On my home internet, I have to type the local IP address of my server to actually access it which is inconvenient due to numerous reasons.
 Pi-hole can be used as a DNS server which can be used to map my domains to my server using the local IP.
-I created a file "/etc/dnsmasq/<something-something-02-wildcard>" located inside the docker container.
-I added my domains to it.
-Now, services which rely on a domain name or a SSL certificate (e.g. Matrix) work without a VPN or proxy on the same network it is hosted on.
+Mapping domain names to IP address can be done using the hosts file but editing this for every device is inconvenient and tedious.
+Using pi-hole, services which rely on a domain name or a SSL certificate (e.g. Matrix) work without a VPN or proxy on the same network it is hosted on.

 Client and server without DNS server:

 client ---> Pi-hole DNS server ---> server (domain name)